d12frosted/elpa-mirror/gnu/vertico-readme.txt

 * Alternatives

 There are many alternative completion UIs, each UI with its own advantages and disadvantages.
-The [[https://github.com/raxod502/selectrum][Selectrum readme]] gives an extensive comparison of many available completion systems from the perspective of Selectrum.

-Vertico aims to be fully compliant with all Emacs commands and achieves that with a minimal code base, relying purely on ~completing-read~ while avoiding to invent its own APIs.
+Vertico aims to be 100% compliant with all Emacs commands and achieves that with a minimal code base, relying purely on ~completing-read~ while avoiding to invent its own APIs.
 Inventing a custom API as Helm or Ivy is explicitly avoided in order to increase flexibility and package reuse.
+Due to its small code base and reuse of the Emacs built-in facilities, bugs are less likely to occur in comparison to completion UIs or full completion systems, which reimplement a lot of functionality.

 Since Vertico only provides the UI, you may want to combine it with some of the complementary packages, to give a full-featured completion experience similar to